- Information

 Think about what’s your moment.

-One of the most underestimated and overlooked techniques we have.
+Probably the most underestimated and overlooked technique we have.
 We all breathe!
-However, by paying attention to it, we can use it, alter it to affect/change how we feel, think, behave etc. Try these useful techniques:
+However, by paying attention to it, we can use it, alter it to affect/change to how we feel, think, behave, our physiology etc. We sometimes hold our breath when concentrating.
+How many riders have experienced their trainers calling out “And breathe!!”.
+Many riders experience anxiety, panic even, in certain situations, with rapid or shortness of breath and a raised heart rate etc.

 By simply adjusting or changing your posture, you can feel different, have a different impact or effect on others.